Computing Subject Knowledge Enhancement

 - Develop use of appropriate technology in teaching and learning.

-The course structure and length will be flexible to reflect your individual needs.
+The course length will be determined by your prior subject knowledge on application / interview.
 The course is divided into individual units, each requiring 50 hours of learning time, normally within a space of two weeks.
-This learning will be a blend of face-to-face sessions, online learning and supported self-study, with one evening per week on campus.
+This learning is predominantly online with some campus sessions.
+You will be expected to engage in substantial supported self-study.

 There are no formal examinations.
 You will build a portfolio from directed activities.